AppOmni-Labs/ao-rule-manager-cli/README.md

 ```bash
 ao-rule-manager -t -i <id>
 ```
 This will create a template for a new rule based on the rule with the specified `id`.
 In order to create a new rule based on the template the only requirement is to update the `ruleset_id` field to the `ruleset_id` of a custom `ruleset` that you have created.
-The id can be retrieved in the browser by navigating to the `Rules` tab and selecting the `ruleset` that you want to add the rule to.
+The `rulset_id` can be retrieved in the browser by navigating to the `Rules` tab and selecting the `ruleset` that you want to add the rule to.
 The `ruleset_id` will be in the URL.
 ```bash
 ao-rule-manager -c -f <path-to-json-file>
 ```